pokusio/le-defi/README.md

-So I dare you, to open an issue on this repo, to bring in a proof.
+So I dare you, to open an issue on this repo, and bring in a proof.

 The conditions for a proof to be accepted :
 * Only one, for the time being, the proof should consist of an entirely automated installation process (no interactivity, or almost none)